 Jersey cow milk

 Their milk is made by the A2 casing bond of protein, easily digestible.
-Even if left out, it will not be as easily nourished as other milks.
+Even if left out, it will not be as easily nourished as other kinds of milk.
 The fat percentage in the milk of this cow is more than the number of cows in the world.
-So Jersey cow’s milk is the number one choice for making ghee, cheese, butter, lamb, cheese, yogurt all over the world.
+So Jersey cow’s milk is the number one choice for making ghee, cheese, butter, lamb, cheese, and yogurt all over the world.

 Illness ailments and others

 Jersey cows can adapt very well to extreme temperatures.
 Their coats can be thick during the winter.
-Jersey cows are economically viable as they can easily adapt to any weather.
+They are economically viable as they can easily adapt to any weather.

-Due to low weight, low cost and tendency to eat grass, more cows can be reared in less space.
-Jersey cows are high fertility so there are no problems with pregnancy and no problems with childbirth.
+Due to low weight, low cost, and tendency to eat grass, more cows can be reared in less space.
+This breed of cows is high in fertility so there are no problems with pregnancy and no problems with childbirth.